The vagus nerve is critical to optimal health, no matter what your issues are.

 Singing increases Heart Rate Variability (HRV) (R).

-Singing can be viewed as initiating the work of a vagal pump, sending relaxing waves through the choir (R).
+Singing initiates the work of a vagal pump, sending relaxing waves through the choir (R).

 Singing at the top of your lungs works the muscles in the back of the throat to activate the vagus.

-Energetic singing activates your sympathetic nervous system and vagus nerve and is conducive to getting in a flow state (R).
+Energetic singing activates your sympathetic nervous system and vagus nerve and conducts towards getting in a flow state (R).

 Singing in unison, which is often done in churches and synagogues, also increases HRV and vagus function (R).